Brachycephaly: As a trait in pets

-Diagnosis
+Brachycephalic cat breeds such as the Burmese, Himalayan and Persian normally have mandibular mesioclusion — a condition involving the incisors not being aligned correctly.
+This can lead to the incisors injuring the gingival tissue.
+In mesaticephalic breeds this is considered abnormal.

 Treatment

-Brachycephaly can be corrected with a cranial remolding orthoses (helmet) which provide painless total contact over the prominent areas of the skull and leave voids over the flattened areas to provide a pathway for more symmetrical skull growth.
-Treatment generally takes 3–4 months, but varies depending on the infant's age and severity of the cranial asymmetry.
+In humans, brachycephaly can be corrected with cranial remolding orthoses (helmets), which provide painless total contact over the prominent areas of the skull and leave voids over the flattened areas to provide a pathway for more symmetrical skull growth.
+Treatment generally takes 3–4 months, but varies depending on the infant's age and the severity of the cranial asymmetry.

-However, studies by scientists in the Netherlands have found there was no significant difference over time between infants treated with helmets and infants left untreated.
+However, studies by scientists in the Netherlands investigating helmet therapy on mild to moderate cases of brachycephaly have found there was no significant difference over time between infants treated with helmets and infants left untreated.
 All parents of infants treated with helmets confirmed negative side effects including skin irritation and sweating.

-This study focused only on patients with mild to moderate cases, the participation rate was only 21%, and there was a 73% reporting of fitting issues, calling into question the validity of the study.
-Incorrectly fit devices cannot be expected to yield results.
-Additionally, independent published research that examined the effectiveness of helmet therapy concludes that as many as 95% of patients demonstrate an improvement in head shape symmetry following helmet therapy, and the American Orthotics and Prosthetics Association (AOPA) has serious concerns about the relevance and validity of this study.
+The study was criticised by the American Orthotic & Prosthetic Association in a letter to the New York Times.
+The letter noted that the study focused only on mild to moderate cases, saying that helmet treatment may still be useful for more severe cases.
+The letter also criticised the low participation rate (21%) of the randomized study, and noted that the incidence of fitting issues in the study, at 73%, "seems very high".